child-eating-tech/child-eating-tech.github.io/.github/ISSUE_TEMPLATE/join-us.md

 ---

-- How?It is simple.
-Just reply to [the issue](https://github.com/child-eating-tech/child-eating-tech.github.io/issues/2) and wait patiently.
+- I want to join you
+- I want to make projects with you